10 Best Customer Segmentation Tools for SaaS Businesses in 2023

 - Customer segmentation tools allow you to segment customers based on shared characteristics such as their in-app behavior, or any other criteria such as the NPS score, completed milestones in the customer journey, etc.

-- Using customer segmentation tools, you will gain a deeper understanding of your customers’ needs and pain points.
+- By leveraging customer segmentation tools, you will gain a deeper understanding of your customers’ needs and pain points.

 - You can also use gathered data to create personalized in-app experiences for customer segments, therefore, increasing customer satisfaction.

-- Most of the tools will provide you with behavioral, geographic, demographic, and psychographic data.
+- Customer segmentation software can provide you with behavioral, geographic, demographic, and psychographic data.

 - Some of the best customer segmentation tools in the market are Userpilot, Baremetrics, Heap, Kissmetrics, Segment, Amplitude, Mixpanel, Piwik PRO, Reveal, and Google Analytics.